sandman72/Tiny_Tapeout_6_Frank/docs/info.md

 If switch SW1 is on the 7seg display will show the rotation animation

-Toggle SW4 to disable the dot blinking
+Toggle SW2 to disable the dot blinking

 Toggle SW6 to pause

 Toggle SW8 to change speed

-SW5 and SW7 are for debugging and testing internals later on
+SW7 is for debugging divider

 ## External hardware